spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/5-kinesis/1-simple-producer-consumer.md

 The only requirement for the demonstration is the "Access Key", "Secret Key", and "Region" credentials, which can be gathered from your AWS account.

+Alternatively, if you decide to run the applications directly as AWS EC2 instances, you do not need to explicitly provide any of these credentials.
+They are automatically discovered and autoconfigured while bootstrapping.

 ## Applications

 As for the sample producer and consumer applications, you can clone the repository at [sabbyanandan/kinesisdemo](https://github.com/sabbyanandan/kinesisdemo) to follow along with the sample walk-through.